 INTERVIEW LINKS:

-John Tschohl, called the “Guru of Customer Service” by USA Today, Time and Entrepreneur magazines, is a best selling author,
+John Tschohl, called the “Guru of Customer Service” by USA Today, Time and Entrepreneur magazines, is a best selling author, the internationally recognized service strategist and President of Service Quality Institute, the global leader in customer service.

 John believes that globally, customer service is quite weak.